+Note 3: When parts of non-web software, such as mobile apps, are implemented with web views, these web views are embedded in the app and thus do not meet the definition of a web page.
+The clause 11 "Non-web software" requirements are the appropriate requirements to be applied to these web views.
+There are no circumstances in which clause 9 requirements and the corresponding clause 11 requirements are both applicable.
+Where there is any doubt, clause 11 requirements have precedence.

 The requirements in clauses 9.1 to 9.4 are written using the concept of satisfying success criteria (defined in clause 3.1).
 A web page satisfies a WCAG success criterion when the success criterion does not evaluate to false when applied to the web page.
 This implies that if the success criterion puts conditions on a specific feature and that specific feature does not occur in the web page, then the web page satisfies the success criterion.

-NOTE 3: For example, a web page that does not contain pre-recorded audio content in synchronized media will automatically satisfy WCAG success criterion 1.2.2 (captions - pre-recorded) and, in consequence, will also conform to clause 9.1.2.2.
+EXAMPLE: For example, a web page that does not contain pre-recorded audio content in synchronized media will automatically satisfy WCAG success criterion 1.2.2 (captions - pre-recorded) and, in consequence, will also meet clause 9.1.2.2.

 In addition to Level AA success criteria, the Web Content Accessibility Guidelines also include success criteria for Level AAA.
 These are listed in clause 9.5 of the present document.
 Web authors and procurement accessibility specialists are encouraged to consider whether any of the WCAG Level AAA success criteria offer suggestions that may be applicable and relevant to their project, as well as potentially beneficial to some users.

-NOTE 4: The W3C states that "It is not recommended that Level AAA conformance be required as a general policy for entire sites because it is not possible to satisfy all Level AAA Success Criteria for some content".
+Note 4: The W3C states that "It is not recommended that Level AAA conformance be required as a general policy for entire sites because it is not possible to satisfy all Level AAA Success Criteria for some content".

-NOTE 5: "Void" clauses have been inserted in order to maintain alignment with the numbering of WCAG 2.41 Level A and Level AA Success Criteria.
+Note 5: "Void" clauses have been inserted in order to maintain alignment with the numbering of WCAG 2.2 [4] Level A and Level AA Success Criteria.

 9.1 Perceivable